Illegal wildlife trade

 What is the Illegal Wildlife Trade?

-The illegal wildlife trade is one of the biggest threats to the survival of some of the world’s most threatened species.
+The illegal wildlife trade is one of the biggest threats to some of the world’s most threatened species.
 In fact it’s second only to habitat destruction as a cause of loss for many species.

 Why we're tackling the illegal wildlife trade